🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 What is the India Consumer Price Index?

 The CPI is used as a key indicator of inflation and deflation in the Indian economy.
-It captures the changes in the retail prices of frequently purchased goods and services, like food, fuel, housing, clothing, transportation, education, etc., that Indian households buy for their daily consumption.
-There are multiple CPIs calculated in India for different segments of the population and regions, but the most important ones at the all-India level are:
+It captures the changes in the level of retail prices of frequently purchased goods and services like food, fuel, housing, clothing, transportation, education, etc. that Indian households buy for their daily consumption.
+There are multiple CPIs calculated in India for different segments of the population and regions, but the most important ones at the all-India level are: Rural and Urban CPI.

 How is the consumer price index calculated?